Cutts–Madison House: Charles Wilkes

 Rear Admiral Charles Wilkes purchased the house in 1851.
 Wilkes moved the entrance from Madison Place NW to H Street NW, and turned the porch on the west side of the house (facing Madison Place NW) into a window.
-The gable roof (which sloped east and west) was eliminated and a flat roof installed, an out-building added in the rear, and a bay window added on the south side.
+The gable roof (which sloped east and west) was eliminated and a flat roof installed, an outbuilding added at the rear, and a bay window added on the south side.
 Wilkes also cut all windows on the first floor down so that they now reached the floor.

 During the 1850s and 1860s, the house had a number of notable occupants in addition to the Wilkeses.
 After being named Special Envoy to Central America, Sir William Gore Ouseley rented the house in 1858 on his way to the region and entertained lavishly while living at the Cutts–Madison House.
 General George B. McClellan used the house as his Washington-based headquarters after the First Battle of Bull Run during the Civil War.
 McClellan first occupied the house on July 26, 1861, and left in late October for new headquarters at a house at the corner of H Street NW and 15th Street NW (where the Sofitel Lafayette Square Hotel now stands).
 After the Civil War, the Cutts–Madison House was briefly used by the French Claims Commission.

 Wilkes mortgaged the house in 1855, and the mortgage passed through several hands over the next 15 years until George B. Warren secured it in 1870.
 Upon Warren's death in 1880, the mortgage was assigned to his daughter, Phebe Warren Tayloe.
 She died in 1882, and her niece Elizabeth H. Price came to hold the mortgage.
 Price sold the mortgage in December 1884 to Edward Tayloe Perry (a minor).
 Meanwhile, Charles Wilkes deeded the house over to his wife and three daughters in 1870.
 Wilkes died in 1877, and in 1886 the Wilkes family sold the house to the Cosmos Club for the sum of $40,000 (which sum paid the outstanding mortgage held in trust for Edward Tayloe Perry).